 Can you get adequate amounts of probiotics from the food you eat?

 Probiotics naturally occur in a number of foods, particularly dairy products and fermented items.
-Yogurt is probably the most popular dietary source of probiotics, but certain cheeses, kefir, kimchi and sauerkraut all contain probiotics.
-However, despite the broad reputation that yogurt and other foods have as excellent sources of probiotics, the truth is that your diet is unlikely to contain the amount and variety of probiotic strains that your body needs to truly function its best.
+Yogurt is probably the most popular dietary source of probiotics, but certain cheeses, kefir, kimchi and sauerkraut all have probiotics.
+However, despite the broad reputation that yogurt and other foods have as excellent sources of probiotics, the truth is that your diet is unlikely to have the amount and variety of probiotic strains that your body needs to truly function its best.

 Why is this the case?
 There are a variety of factors.
 To start, only a limited number of probiotic strains naturally occur in foods.
-The amount of good bacteria that many foods contain is also rather low; while many studies tout the benefits of eating yogurt daily, they often fail to highlight the fact that you need several daily servings to reap the rewards.
-You may also be unwittingly choosing food options that actually contain little to no probiotics at all.
-For example, despite their status as a probiotic superfood, studies have found that many widely-available yogurts contain probiotic doses that are far too small to be effective.
+The amount of good bacteria that many foods have is also rather low; while many studies tout the benefits of eating yogurt daily, they often fail to highlight the fact that you need several daily servings to reap the rewards.
+You may also be unwittingly choosing food options that actually have little to no probiotics at all.
+For example, despite their status as a probiotic superfood, studies have found that many widely-available yogurts have probiotic doses that are far too small to be effective.

 In other words, to truly get the number and variety of probiotics that your body needs to work its best, you’ll need to take a daily probiotic supplement.